 In September 2015, this video of manatees at Weeki Wachee Springs State Park went viral and has been viewed more than 9 million times.
 The area’s tourist bureau credits manatees and mermaids with the growing popularity of the area.

 Despite the crowds, this famous river is still stunning.
-But there is growing concern that Weeki Wachee Springs is being over-loved and over-used.
+There is growing concern, however, that Weeki Wachee Springs is being over-loved and over-used and the experience at the park is different from what people may remember from years past.